+Where the limit of a Data Coverage feature for a base CNP dataset is to be changed, this must be done by issuing a New Edition of the dataset.

 Content of update datasets

 Update datasets can only contain replacements, deletions, and additions of whole feature instances or information instances.
 This means that when a feature or information instance is updated, the new version must contain all the attributes of the old instance, including any inline spatial attributes (that is, inline geometry), except those attributes that are being removed.